UCB-CE170a/Fall2021/sim_package/README.md

 This package is still in development.
 As such, PyPi might not have the most up-to-date benefits.
 Simply pull this repo and run `pip install cython && pip install .`

 Once installed a command-line tool called `gen` should become available.
 If `gen` works then the package is installed properly.
 Please install this package in a vitrual environment.
+You can find information about how to create a virtual environment [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 Common errors during installation will be on installing `scipy` and `pandas`.
 If installation fails, try installing these packages on your own in the virtual environment.

 This package is built as a tool for evaluating contraflow scenarios using a spatial queue based dynamic traffic assignment.